emurrug/VideoGameBaby/README.md

 ***Bits and Boops (E.M.'s dev habits)***
 *************************************
 If things seem wonky, it's because I'm a noob to both C# and Unity.
-Here is a record of some notes I thought to include when it comes to making changes within the Unity game file.
+Here is a record of some notes I thought to include when it comes to making changes within the game files.

 #### **"Under Construction" Progress Updates**
+* 01.14.21 - Three problems:
+  * The car speeds are not being presented at the same rate.
+The slowest car speed is being presented twice as often as any other speed.
+UPDATE 01.19.21: The speed was being internally randomized twice per trial- once during the RandomWaitDelay function when determining the speed, and again when selecting which speed was getting removed from the sample list.
+Additionally, the speed was being initialized twice on start, although this should have no impact in presentation (but it may have messed with which trial was being recorded first).
+The additional specifications of speeds and speedslist indices have been removed.

+  * Data logging misses the speed estimate on the 10th trial of block 1 and 2 (it seems like the button isn't acting as a data submission trigger like normal)
+  * Participants are really bad at guessing mph (and some don't even know mph or can't drive), so we decided to change units to a likert scale (very slow - very fast) instead of a free text speed option
+  * Need to add "this ends the tutorial" instructions, so they don't continue

 * 10.14.20 - Changes:
   * added code to lock camera (in whatever position it was in) when answering mph prompt (note: do not adjust to reset camera, as this conflicts with "pick up baby" animation)
   * adjusted the instructions to make it ultra clear to use the mouse to move and advance
   * made sure the informed consent was contingent on subject condition (press "n" for nonparent" or "p" for parent" in the second line)
   * added 10 more neutral trials to the end of the baby trials for 30 total trials

-NOTE: scripts folders have not yet been updated as of 10.22.20
+NOTE: scripts folders have not yet been updated as of 01.18.21

 * 10.13.20 - Something is wrong where the car does not appear as fast as 30-70 mph.
 Need to reconfigure the speeds to match the appropriate timing.
 Found out that maxDeltaTime (in the MoveToward() method) corresponds to the units on the X scale (gauged by position).
 So the car travels 258 units (distance between origin and destination) in 1 sec.
 Each unit corresponds roughly to one foot; speed at 258 = ~176 mph.
 BUG FIX UPDATE 10.14.20: new list is updated with appropriate speed conversions.
 Everything looks so fast now o_o.
 Also increased the range by 5 sec for timed delay between car loops to make it appear more random.